axibase/atsd/administration/migration/cluster.md

 Modify Map-Reduce [settings](mr-settings.md) using parameters recommended by Axibase support based on the [Data Reporter](reporter.md) logs.

-### Initiate Kerberos Session

-Copy the `/opt/atsd/atsd/conf/axibase.keytab` file [generated](../../installation/cloudera.md#generate-keytab-file-for-axibase-principal) for the `axibase` principal from the ATSD server to the `/tmp/migration/` directory on the YARN ResourceManager server.

 ## Run Migration Map-Reduce Job

 Run the job on the YARN ResourseManager server.